MadeleineGastonguay/MadeleineGastonguay/content/authors/madeleine-gastonguay/_index.md

 title: Madeleine S. Gastonguay
 ---

-Madeleine Gastonguay is a recent graduate of the University of Connecticut Honors Program with a degree in Applied Mathematics.
-Currently, she is working in the Churchill Lab at The Jackson Laboratory in Bar Harbor, Maine while deciding what she would like to study in graduate school.
-While at the University of Connecticut, she completed an undergraduate thesis at the UConn Health Center’s Center for Quantitative Medicine with the Computational Systems Medicine Team.
-In her downtime she loves all outdoor adventures and singing for her cats :smiley_cat:.
+I am a recent graduate of the University of Connecticut Honors program with a degree in Applied Mathematics.
+During my time at the University of Connecticut, I completed my undergraduate thesis at the UConn Health Center’s Center for Quantitative Medicine with the Computational Systems Medicine Team.
+Currently, I’m working in the Churchill Lab at The Jackson Laboratory in Bar Harbor, Maine while I decide what I would like to study in grad school.
+In my down time I love all outdoor adventures in Acadia National Park and singing for my cats :smiley_cat:.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Gastonguay_Madeleine_CV.pdf" "newtab" >}}CV{{< /staticref >}}.